Kmeakin/walrus-report/src/30-implementation.md

 ## Choice of implementation language
 The first design choice to be made when starting a new project is selecting the implementation language.
-For me, Rust was a natural choice.
+Rust was a natural choice.
 The combination of algebraic data types and pattern matching makes tree-like structures, which are used pervasively in compilers, simple to define and traverse.
 These features have been staples of functional programming languages for decades, yet Rust is one of